NOC-MSM/SEAsia/README.md

 # NEMO_cfgs
 NEMO configurations

-Each configuration directory should be laid out in the following manner:
+Each configuration directory should be laid out in the following manner, to faciliate configuration archival and sharing:

 <pre>
 MYCONFIG